future-architect/gcp-instance-scheduler/README.md

 #### Options

 You can designate project id and timeout length by using flags.
-If you use slack notification, you have to enable slack notification by adding the flag `--slackNotification`.
+If you use slack notification, you have to enable slack notification by adding the flag `--slackNotifyEnable`.

 ```
 >scheduler --help